tumcms/upsplib/README.md

-#fpsplib
+#upsplib

-Fuzzy extension to the Project Scheduling Library PSPLIB single mode problems.
+Uncertainty extension to the Project Scheduling Library PSPLIB single mode problems.
 Turning the RCPSPs within the library into SRCPSPs.

 Base files can be downloaded here: